 Paul Clark TEP

-Paul Clark is a private client solicitor and a member of the Society of Trust and Estates Practitioners.
-He specialises in advising individuals and their families on complex matters such as Inheritance Tax, Wills, Probate, Trusts and Lasting Powers of Attorney.
-He is a keen support of local charities and is the legacy officer for East Cheshire Hospice.
-He is actively involved with SUSO in Macclesfield and regularly attends trustee board meetings.
-Originally from Loughton in Essex, he now lives in Sandbach.
+Paul Clark is a private client solicitor and a member of the Law Society Private Client Section advisory committee.
+He is the managing director of Spall Clark Solicitors and he specialises in advising individuals and their families on complex matters such as Inheritance Tax, Wills, Probate, Trusts and Lasting Powers of Attorney.
+He has a particular focus on cross border and international estates.
+Paul is a keen supporter of local charities and is the legacy officer for East Cheshire Hospice as well as being a trustee of SUSO (Speaking up, Speaking out).
+He lives in Sandbach with his wife, cat and rabbit.

 Jamie qualified as a solicitor in 2002 and until joining BCllp worked primarily in Staffordshire.
 Being local to Nantwich Jamie welcomed the opportunity to join the firm in 2012.
 Jamie specialises in corporate and commercial work, both contentious and non-contentious, and is a full member of the Insolvency Lawyers Association.
 He advises companies, partnerships and individuals in drafting a wide variety of commercial documents, including contracts and terms and conditions, in acting on their behalf in litigation and debt recovery, and in the sale and purchase of companies and businesses, and related transactions.
 He also acts on behalf of Insolvency Practitioners, and on behalf of companies and individuals facing the insolvency process.
 Jamie became a Director of the firm in 2016.